Do you provide design services?

 Since we develop custom structures, the price will vary heavily from project to project.
 We typically have past projects that we can reference to give a very broad budgetary number for you to work off of, but to get an accurate quote, we would need to go through the Boxman value engineering process.

 What are my responsibilities outside of Boxman’s scope of work?

 You will be responsible for coordinating site work and working with the Boxman team to best plan for your project’s unique needs.
 This includes the concrete slab and running utilities to the unit location.
 You are also responsible for the connection of the unit to the foundation and connecting the utilities and equipment.

 The actual build costs are about the same, however, the time to market is the extreme benefit.
-Along with the 7-year deprecation tax benefit, it takes Boxman Studios half the time to build a container concept than it would a standard stick/brick built project.
+Along with the 7-year deprecation tax benefit, it takes Boxman Studios half the time to build a container or modular concept than it would a standard stick/brick built project.

 What is the rough cost of a full kitchen container?

 If you are looking to do a full kitchen with hood and make-up air unit, the typical range is $180,000 to $225,000.
 However, if a hood is not needed, the average price range is $150,000 to $185,000 – about a 20% difference.

 How do you handle unique sizing of containers?
 Do you only build 8-foot-wide containers?
 How does that work with ADA requirements and equipment?

 We can repurpose a shipping container to be used as a restaurant, or we can build from the ground up, through modular construction principals, creating wider concepts that easily accommodate equipment.
 We recommend designing units that are 10-foot wide when it comes to food and beverage units.

 How are things permitted and approved in reference to modular construction or containers?